tetarenk/LP_predict/README.md

 * *dir*: data directory (i.e., where script is stored) -- `'/path/to/dir/'`

-Note: You no longer need to input a JCMT schedule manually (LAP-UT-blocks-real-and-model-blocks.txt), the code now simulates the schedule for you (example_model_obs_blocks.txt).
+Note: Place `lp_predict.py` and `getwvm.py` in *dir* before running above.
+You no longer need to input a JCMT schedule manually (LAP-UT-blocks-real-and-model-blocks.txt), the code now simulates the schedule for you (example_model_obs_blocks.txt).

 ### On any machine, you will additionally need to generate: